Farber Hebrew Day School – Yeshivat Akiva: Principals

 Rabbi Manfred Pick was the first principal of the school, starting in 1964 and remaining at that post until 1970.

-Graduates

-Through 2018, and according to school records, there have been 562 graduates of Akiva.
-This divides into 274 men and 288 women.
-Eight are deceased.
-By decade, there were 84 graduates in the 1970s (38 men, 46 women), 124 graduates in the 1980s (54 men, 70 women), 100 in the 1990s (49 men, 51 women), 131 graduates in the 2000s (61 men, 70 women) and 123 in the 2010s (72 men, 51 women).

-The largest class was in 2013 (26 students), followed by 1977 (25) and 2002 (24).
-The smallest class was in 2014, when there were no graduates, followed by 1994 (1), 2003 (2) and 1993 (3 - though no official graduation was held.)
-The most common class size has been 12 students, with an average size of 12.49.

 Teacher

 Rabbi Eliezer Cohen taught at Akiva from 1974 until the time of his death in 2014.
 He influenced several generations of Akiva students, teaching them Mishna, Talmud, and Bible.
 He was known for teaching the 6th grade class as well as the highest track of high school students.
 His yahrzeit continues to be marked by former students with days of learning.

 Student leadership

 Elisha Prero was the first Student Council president, elected in 1968.
 He was succeeded by Mike Feigelman in 1969, followed by Gary Torgow in 1970 and Sheldon Klein for the 1970–71 school year.
 Sharon Rose was elected president for 1971–1972, becoming the first woman to serve that role.
 Jamie Pearlberg was student council president in the 1991–1992 academic year.

 Extracurricular activities

-Yearbook

-The senior class annually produces a yearbook.
-The yearbook belonging to the class of 1991 was banned by the school.
-The yearbook was traditionally titled "HeChalutz" (The Pioneer), a name which lent itself to the school's basketball program for many years.
-However, the last yearbook which bore this title was issued in 1998.

 Spelling bees

 Akiva has often hosted a spelling bee.
 In 1969, Benjamin Micznik was the winner.
 The 1980 school champion was Sara Broner.
 Ephraim Simon won in 1986.